senlin/so-mobile-map-widget/readme.txt

 = Do I need a Google Static Maps API-key? =

-The Google Static Maps API-key is optional, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get they API-key.
+The Google Static Maps API-key is mandatory, read the [Google documentation](https://developers.google.com/maps/documentation/staticmaps/#api_key) for more details including information on how to get they API-key.

 = Where can I sign up for the Google Static Maps API-key? =

 See above.

+= When I use the Customizer to add the SO Mobile Map Widget I am seeing a lot of PHP Notices.
+What's wrong? =

+The notices only show if you have not yet added the Google Static Maps API Key.
+You will need to [generate a new API key](https://developers.google.com/maps/documentation/staticmaps/#api_key) and add it to the widget settings.
+Once you have the widget will automatically auto-refresh (WP 4.5 and above) and you will now see a map instead of the PHP Notices.

 = I have an issue with this plugin, where can I get support? =